duncanmcclean/simple-commerce/docs/ajax.md

 ## Form Parameter Validation

-Since v3.0, Simple Commerce will expect three parameters in every request to a Simple Commerce endpoint:
+Simple Commerce expects three parameters to be included in every request:

 - `_redirect`
 - `_error_redirect`
 - `_request`

-Usually, if you use Simple Commerce's built-in tags to build the `<form>` elements, it would take the given value and encrypt it.
-However, you'll likley want to disable the encryption aspect of this when using AJAX.
+When you use Simple Commerce's built-in tags to build the `<form>` elements, it takes the provided value and encrypts it to prevent tampering.

-You can disable the behaviour by adding the following to your configuration file:
+However, when sending forms with AJAX, you're not always able to encrypt the values.
+In this case, you can disable the behaviour by adding the following setting to your configuration file:

 ```php
 // config/simple-commerce